Golden Potato Soup with Fried Gulf Oysters Recipe

 Cook until crispy.
 Drain on paper towels.

-Chef's Note: Soup may be made 1 day in advance, but Oysters must be cooked immediately before serving.
+Chef's Note: The soup may be made one day in advance, but the oysters must be cooked immediately before serving.